Pre-Workout-Nutrition

 On a daily basis, a properly nourished person consumes a well-balanced assortment of quality vegetables, fruits, protein products, beverages, and other complementary foods that make you healthy and strong.
 As an aspiring properly nourished person yourself, you actively seek a solution to this by reading, researching, experimenting, questioning authority, challenging convention, creating hypotheses and coming to your own educated conclusions.

-Here are some guidelines (which I challenge you to challenge using the scientific method).
+Here are some guidelines (which I challenge you to challenge).

 Protein.
-You’re consuming not less than 1 gram of protein for each pound of ideal body weight.
+You’re consuming approximately 1 gram of protein for each pound of ideal body weight.
 You can get protein from animals and non-animals.
 Pick your preference.

 Carbohydrates.
 Carbohydrates come from fruits, vegetables, legumes, flours, and the sugar bowl.
 None of these are bad.
 It’s the quantity and timing of this energy-abundant macro-nutrient that matters.
 It’s like laughing.
 Laughing is always healthy unless you’re laughing at the wrong time.